-Of course, being fully human and living an authentic life at home, at play, and at work are formidable challenges at best.
-They involve a willingness to embark down a path of self-discovery, drawing heavily upon what Frankl refers to as our "will to meaning," that is, our inherent capacity to continu-
+Of course, being fully human and living an authentic life at home, at play, and at work are formidable challenges.
+They involve a willingness to embark down a path of self-discovery, drawing heavily upon what Frankl refers to as our "will to meaning"-that is, our inherent capacity to continually search for meaning under all circumstances.
+This human quest for meaning in every moment creates a path of discernment that runs through all aspects of our lives.
+This quest, this path is of course a process, not a product, for during our lifetime there is no final destination where everything comes to rest.
+This book offers guideposts along the way.

-In Chapter 2, Viktor Frankl's Lifework and Legacy, we get a glimpse into the life and work of Dr. Frankl.
-As a mentor and author, he had a profound impact on my way of thinking and dramatically influenced my work and my life.
+In chapter 2, Viktor Frankl's Lifework and Legacy, we look briefly into the life and work of Dr. Frankl.
+As a mentor and author, he had a profound impact on my way of thinking and dramatically influenced my work and personal life.
 As the founder of Logotherapy, he brought powerful insights and compassion to the therapeutic world, leaving a legacy of wisdom that only increases over time.

-The many pathways to meaning are explored in Chapter 3, Labyrinths of Meaning, which also makes reference to the seven core principles of Frankl's work that were introduced earlier.
-Each of these life-meaning principles is then more deeply explored in individual chapters: Exercise the Freedom to Choose Your Attitude (Chapter 4); Realize Your Will to Meaning (Chapter 5); Detect the Meaning of Life's Moments (Chapter 6); Don't Work Against Yourself (Chapter 7); Look at Yourself from a Distance (Chapter 8); Shift Your Focus of Attention (Chapter 9); and Extend Beyond Yourself (Chapter 10).
+The many pathways to meaning are explored in chapter 3, Labyrinths of Meaning, which also refers to the seven core principles of Frankl's work introduced earlier.
+Each of these life-meaning principles is then more deeply explored in individual chapters: Exercise the Freedom to Choose Your Attitude (chapter 4), Realize Your Will to Meaning (chapter 5), Detect the Meaning of Life's Moments (chapter 6), Don't Work Against Yourself (chapter 7), Look at Yourself from a Distance (chapter 8), Shift Your Focus of Attention (chapter 9), and Extend Beyond Yourself (chapter 10).

-One may say that instincts are transmitted through the genes, and values are transmitted through traditions, but that meanings, being unique, are a matter of personal discovery.
+One may say that instincts are transmitted through the genes, and values are transmitted through traditions, but that meanings, being unique, are a matter of personal discovery.9

-Chapter 4, Exercise the Freedom to Choose Your Attitude, examines the Logotherapeutic concept of freedom of will.

-This concept is best described by Frankl's famous quote in Man's Search for Meaning, "Everything can be taken from a man but... the last of the human freedoms-to choose one's attitude in any given set of circumstances, to choose one's way."
-10 The key ingredient here is the responsibility for choosing our attitude, which lies solely and soundly with the self.
+Chapter 4, Exercise the Freedom to Choose Your Attitude, examines the logotherapeutic concept of freedom of will.
+This concept is best described by Frankl's famous quote in Man's Search for Meaning, "Everything can be taken from a man but...the last of the human freedoms-to choose one's attitude in any given set of circumstances, to choose one's way."10 The key ingredient here is the responsibility for choosing our attitude, which lies solely and soundly with the self.

-Chapter 5, Realize Your Will to Meaning, explores Frankl's concept of our "will to meaning" and how we bring our values to life at work.
-Logotherapy, according to Frankl, "considers man as a being whose main concern consists of fulfilling a meaning and in actualizing values, rather than in the mere gratification and satisfaction of drives and instincts."
-Giving meaning to work, in this context, means more than simply completing a task to receive a tangible reward, such as money, influence, status, or prestige.
-By committing to values and goals that might appear intangible but are nonetheless "real" and meaningful, we honor our deepest needs.
+Chapter 5, Realize Your Will to Meaning, explores Frankl's concept of our will to meaning and how we bring our values to life at work.
+Logotherapy, according to Frankl, "considers man as a being whose main concern consists of fulfilling a meaning and in actualizing values, rather than in the mere gratification and satisfaction of drives and instincts."11 Giving meaning to work, in this context, means more than simply completing a task to receive a tangible reward, such as money, influence, status, or prestige.
+By committing to values and goals that might appear intangible but are nonetheless real and meaningful, we honor our deepest needs, just as we seek to do in our personal lives.